Nicholas-Vo/ByeByeInventory/README.md

 enabled-in-nether: true
 enabled-in-end: true

-#### Log deaths to the console
-##
-## Will alert the console when a player has had their inventory voided by the plugin.
-## The plugin will also print out how many items the player has lost.

-log-death-to-console: true

 ### Exclude the player hotbar
 ##
 ## Setting this to true will exclude any items in the player hotbar at the time of death